bedag/helm-charts/charts/manifests/templates/README.md

 ```
 {{/*
-  We need a dedicated resource for the values for this manifests.
-This is mainly to ensure
-  to functionality of the manifest within a bundle.
-If you want to implement it the same way as
-  shown is up to.
-The function should just return the default values for the manifest, overwritten
-  by the .values field and superoverwritten by the .overwrites field.
-  Make Sure:
-    * Has **bedag-lib.manifest** as prefix
-    * Manifest is written in all lower case (**servicemonitor**)
-    * Has **values** as suffix

-*/}}
-{{- define "bedag-lib.manifest.servicemonitor.values" -}}
-  {{- include "lib.utils.strings.template" (dict "value" (include "bedag-lib.mergedValues" (dict "type" "serviceMonitor" "root" .)) "context" .context) -}}
-{{- end }}

-{{/*
   Here's the heart of our manifest.
 Basically here you design what's going to be returned as manifest.
   Make Sure:
     * Has **bedag-lib.manifest** as prefix